-- 54. A public officer who ceases to hold office shall forthwith deliver up to his supervising officer - (a) all documents and other government property to which he has had access, or issued or entrusted to him, including an identity card; and - (b) any dye, seal or stamp of, or belonging to, or used, made or provided by government, but a head of department, chief officer or Head of the Civil Service may, in his discretion, permit a long serving officer to retain any article of equipment, clothing or appointment, by way of a memento of his service.
+- 54. A public officer who ceases to hold office shall forthwith deliver up to that public officer's supervising officer- - (a) all documents and other government property to which that public officer has had access, or issued or entrusted to that public officer, including an identity card; and - (b) any dye, seal or stamp of, or belonging to, or used, made or provided by government, but a head of department, chief officer or Head of the Civil Service may, in that person's discretion, permit a long serving officer to retain any article of equipment, clothing or appointment, by way of a memento of that public officer's service.